A Message from the Principal

 Dear Melzer Families and Visitors:

-Welcome to our 2017-2018 school year and thank you for your interest and involvement in Melzer.
+Welcome to another exctiing school year and thank you for your interest and involvement in Melzer.
 We offer an inclusive, diverse learning environment for all students (there are 31 languages represented within our 480-member student body!)

 Students at Melzer are challenged daily with a rigorous and balanced core program, emphasizing not only academic content but also 21st -century learning skills, such as collaboration and critical thinking.
-We are excited this year about the addition of the Eureka Math as our core math program, and we’ll continue to incorporate rich vocabulary into writing across the content areas, ensuring that we are creating crafty writers and readers.
+We are excited this year about continuing to develop inquiry-based units of study for social science as well as integrating more STEM-based units of study in science.
+We will continue to use Eureka Math as our core math program, as well as incorporate rich vocabulary into writing across the content areas, ensuring that we are creating crafty writers and readers.

 We are proud of our partnerships with our parents and the community, including our active Parent Teacher Organization and the Morton Grove Library.
 Please consider joining the PTO and assisting us in continuing to meet the needs of our dynamic and marvelous Melzer students.